Monte Carlo Methods

 Credible Intervals

-In Part 14, we introduced Bayesian inference and derived posterior distributions for unknown parameters.
-In Part 18, we developed Markov chains for modeling sequential data, noting that Markov Chain Monte Carlo (MCMC) methods use the Markov property to sample from complex posterior distributions.
+In our discussion of Bayesian inference, we introduced posterior distributions for unknown parameters.
+In our discussion of Markov chains, we developed models for sequential data, noting that Markov Chain Monte Carlo (MCMC) methods use the Markov property to sample from complex posterior distributions.

 We begin with the problem of summarizing a posterior distribution.
-Since a full distribution is often a high-dimensional object that is difficult to interpret or communicate, we frequently summarize the uncertainty about a parameter using a credible interval.
+Since a full distribution is often complex (especially in high-dimensional parameter spaces) and difficult to interpret or communicate, we frequently summarize the uncertainty about a parameter using a credible interval.
 It is important to note that a credible interval is fundamentally different from a confidence interval in frequentist statistics: a credible interval makes a direct probability statement about the parameter given the data, whereas a confidence interval is a statement about the long-run frequency of the procedure.
 Nevertheless, they may sometimes numerically coincide.

 If the cumulative distribution function (cdf) \(F\) of the posterior distribution is known, the central credible interval can be computed as: \[ \begin{align*} l &= F^{-1}\left( \frac{\alpha}{2} \right), \\\\ u &= F^{-1}\left( 1 - \frac{\alpha}{2} \right), \end{align*} \] where \(F^{-1}\) denotes the quantile function (the inverse of the cdf).